mahmoud-moursy/KongScript/README.md

 let cool_class = new OtherClass(30);

 // So far, this is as far as one can go
-// with pattern matching.
-This is a fancy
+// with pattern matching in classes... this is a fancy(?)
 // instanceof.
 if cool_class matches MyClass {
   console.log(cool_class.value)